-Bleyer's seminal report on adolescents and young adults with cancer, the United States' National Cancer Institute's subsequent establishment of an Adolescent and Young Adult (AYA) Oncology Progress Review Group, the advancement of practice guidelines and policy statements for AYAs globally, $^{3-5}$ and an emergent body of empirical literature all distinguish an age-defined population of cancer patients age 15-39 from both older and younger patient populations.
+Bleyer's seminal report on adolescents and young adults with cancer, 1 the United States' National Cancer Institute's subsequent establishment of an Adolescent and Young Adult (AYA) Oncology Progress Review Group, 2 the advancement of practice guidelines and policy statements for AYAs globally, ^{3, 4, 5} and an emergent body of empirical literature all distinguish an age-defined population of cancer patients age 15-39 from both older and younger patient populations.
 These activities have brought warranted attention to a vulnerable and underserved population.

-Encountering cancer during a developmentally precarious time can complicate the experiences typical to this life phase: developing independence-both emotional and financial; cultivating selfconfidence, self-sufficiency, and sense of identity; pursuing education, vocation, or career; experiencing social and romantic intimacy; and making sexual and reproductive choices appropriate to young adulthood.
+Encountering cancer during a developmentally precarious time can complicate the experiences typical to this life phase: developing independence - both emotional and financial; cultivating self-confidence, self-sufficiency, and sense of identity; pursuing education, vocation, or career; experiencing social and romantic intimacy; and making sexual and reproductive choices appropriate to young adulthood.

 Reconciling disappointment in the thwarted vision for one's future and confronting mortality at such a young age can be particularly devastating to AYAs.
 Patients in this age group therefore differ from younger children and older adults diagnosed with cancer, especially in terms of psychosocial needs.
-This remains true throughout a continuum of care that initiates with diagnosis and persists through phases of active treatment and transitions to post-treatment survivorship or, in many cases, the end of life.
+This remains true throughout a continuum of care that initiates with diagnosis and persists through phases of active treatment and transitions to post-treatment survivorship or, in many cases, the end of life.6

 Literature in the first decade of AYA research primarily reflects the distinct developmental challenges of AYA patients.
-Between 2005 and 2015, AYA psychosocial needs were examined with conventional and chronological developmental frameworks (e.g., Erikson's stage theory and Arnett's emerging adulthood theory).
+Between 2005 and 2015, AYA psychosocial needs were examined with conventional and chronological developmental frameworks (e.g., Erikson's Stage Theory; Arnett's Emerging Adulthood Theory4/23/2019 10:21:00 AM).
 In looking toward the future of AYA oncology, however, formulating an accurate representation of AYA psychosocial needs requires an understanding of the current social and global environment in which young people are maturing today.
-The purpose of this article is to examine knowledge and evidence of the effects of a changing global context on AYA
+The purpose of this manuscript is to examine knowledge and evidence of the effects of a changing global context on AYA efficacy to manage cancer and its treatment while also confronting the daily challenges associated with psychological maturation, growth, and development (See Table 1 for Key Points).